Mt. Lebanon School District

 The Mt.
 Lebanon School District is the public school system in Allegheny County for residents of Mt.
 Lebanon, Pennsylvania, a suburb of Pittsburgh, Pennsylvania.
+The district covers approximately 6.0 square miles, and serves a residential population of around 34,000 people.

+Mt.
+Lebanon School District is organized into seven elementary schools for grades K–5 — Foster Elementary School, Hoover Elementary School, Howe Elementary School, Jefferson Elementary School, Lincoln Elementary School, Markham Elementary School, and Washington Elementary School.
+It also includes two middle schools, Jefferson Middle School and Andrew W. Mellon Middle School, serving grades 6–8, and Mt.
+Lebanon High School, which hosts grades 9–12.

+The district borders six other school districts: Baldwin-Whitehall, Bethel Park, Chartiers Valley, Keystone Oaks, Pittsburgh Public Schools, and Upper St. Clair.

 History

 First years of operation

 The Mt.
 Lebanon School District was established by decree of the Court of Quarter Sessions in July 1912.
 With a five-member school board and a population of less than five thousand students, it was designated as a fourth-class district.
 The district initially encompassed two buildings—a one-room, frame structure that was located on Beadling Road and a six-room, frame structure that was located at the corner of Cedar Boulevard and Washington Road.

 In 1913, a two-year agriculture course of studies was added to the Mt.
 Lebanon High School curriculum.
 In 1914, controversy arose when a group of parents of twelve children petitioned the Mt.
 Lebanon School Board to reimburse them for their children's tuition after they removed their children and re-enrolled them in the Pittsburgh city schools, citing their objection to the "Mt.
 Lebanon system" of education.
 According to The Pittsburgh Post, "Prominent among the features in the Mt.
 Lebanon system" was "the elimination of the periodical, stated examination on which promotions ordinary are based; an expressed tendency to permit each pupil to be his own pacemaker in school work; the elimination of night study and the individual observation of each pupil in order that the school may be fitted to his or her needs."
 In addition, according to that publication, "The present school term saw the organization of a new force of instructors—their predecessors having been relieved for want of adaptibility to the new system."